The Hundred and One Dalmatians: Plot

-Fearing police investigation, Cruella de Vil arrives and tells the Baddun brothers, whom she left in charge of Hell Hall, that they must slaughter and skin the dogs as soon as possible.
-Pongo and Missis realize they must rescue all of the puppies immediately, and they escape the night before Christmas Eve.
-One puppy, Cadpig, is a runt and too weak to walk the long distance from Suffolk to London, so Tommy, the Colonel's two-year-old owner, lends her a toy farm cart.
-One litter of eight puppies is just the right age for two of its members to fit its shaft, so they pull it in shifts.
+Fearing police investigation, Cruella arrives and tells the Baddun brothers, whom she left in charge of Hell Hall, that they soon must slaughter and skin the dogs.
+Pongo and Missis realise they must rescue all of the puppies, who escape the night before Christmas Eve.
+One puppy, Cadpig, is a runt and too weak to walk the distance from Suffolk to London; Tommy, the Colonel's two-year-old owner, willingly lends her his toy farm cart.
+One litter of eight puppies is just the right age for two of its members to fit the cart's shaft, so they pull it in shifts.

-The Dalmatians are nearly captured by gypsies, and one of the Barking Network dogs points out how conspicuous they are and helps them break into a chimney sweep's establishment, where they roll in soot to disguise themselves.
+The Dalmatians are nearly captured by Romani people, and one of the Barking Network dogs points out how conspicuous they are and helps them break into a chimney sweep's establishment, where they roll in soot to disguise themselves.
 They travel across the fields and spend part of an evening in a cathedral; Cruella nearly overtakes them when they are forced to return to the road, but they hide in an empty removal van at the invitation of a Staffordshire terrier whose "pets" own the van and are returning to London that night.

-Once the dogs arrive in London, Cruella's Persian cat, who has been longing to avenge her many litters of kittens (all of which Cruella drowned), sees an opportunity and lets the dogs into Cruella's house, where they destroy her whole stock of unpaid-for furs.
+Once the dogs arrive in London, Cruella's Persian cat, who has been longing to avenge her many litters of kittens (all of which Cruella drowned), sees an opportunity and lets the dogs into Cruella's house, where they destroy her husband's entire stock of unpaid-for furs.
 The Dalmatians then return to the Dearlys' house.
 Pongo and Missis bark until Mr. Dearly opens the door, whereupon the whole mass of puppies streams inside and rolls on the carpet to remove the soot from their coats.
-The Dearlys recognize them and send out for steaks to feed them.
+The Dearlys recognise them and send out for steaks to feed them.
 The litter that pulled Cadpig's cart are proven to be Perdita's litter by Prince.
 Mr. Dearly finds out where the puppies had been when he discovers a label on the toy cart, which contains Tommy's name and address.
 The Dearlys also place advertisements seeking the owners of the other puppies, but it turns out that they had all been bought, rather than stolen as the Dearlys' were.
 Perdita's former owner, who never really cared for her, is happy to sell her to the Dearlys upon hearing the story.